 The main reason for Corinth’s military importance was because two major railroads, the Memphis and Charleston Railroad, running east and west, and the Mobile and Ohio Railroad, running north and south, crossed in its downtown.
 The relatively new transportation technologies, steamboats and railroads, revolutionized the art of war.
 These two railroads were perhaps the most important in the Confederacy because they extended nearly the entire height and breadth of the South.
 One Southern officer described them, in fact, as “the vertebrae of the Confederacy.”

 The important crossroads town of Corinth, located in northeast Mississippi, contained over a thousand inhabitants when the Civil War began, and some of the fighting took place inside its limits.
 The structural damage and the dead and wounded left behind had a tremendous effect on the local population.
 Many houses, churches, and hotels became hospitals and many inhabitants cared for the wounded.
-As the town changed hands during the war, white residents sometimes found themselves under enemy occupation while blacks had their first taste of freedom in a “contraband” camp.
+As the town changed hands during the war, White residents sometimes found themselves under Union occupation while African Americans had their first taste of freedom in a “contraband” camp.

 Confederate mobilization: Railroads and Shiloh